 PSD2 regulation was among the main subjects on xCeed Fintech Conference 2018

 The point is that this market is open to both European and international banks as well as non-banks providing financial services.
 Those innovations are inevitable due to the development of technologies as well.
 Modern technologies have changed the preferences of the customers and the business frameworks in general.
 That made the banks be aware of and apply the technology for the banking framework and even renovate business models.
-More and more banks are collaborating with fintech companies to meet up-to-date customers requirements.
+More and more banks are collaborating with fintech companies to meet up-to-date customers’ requirements.
 People need easier and faster payment systems, thus contactless payments and mobile services strengthen their position in the market.
 Some banks might be hesitant with applying technologies because they are not in entire control anymore.
-Moreover, the percentage of customers who use financial services only with applying the new technologies sharply increases.
+Moreover, the percentage of customers who use financial service only by applying new technologies sharply increases.

 Open Banking project and APIs

 Open Banking is a synonym to PSD2 and comprises the set of measures that banks are obligated to apply in order to help third-party providers to build their fintech applications and services around the banks, their information, and internet banking systems functionality.
 It all goes down to APIs and how banks should provide access to those programming interfaces.